whitesource-ft/ws-examples/CI-CD/README.md

 # Examples by CI/CD Tool
-This repository contains tool specific examples of how to scan using the WhiteSource Unified Agent within a CI/CD pipeline.
+This repository contains tool specific examples of how to scan using the Mend Unified Agent within a CI/CD pipeline.

 * [AWSCodeBuild](AWSCodeBuild)